I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/winbio_ioctl/ns-winbio_ioctl-_winbio_supported_algorithms.md

 ## Members

-`AlgorithmData`

-Specifies a structure of type <a href="..\winbio_ioctl\ns-winbio_ioctl-_winbio_data.md">WINBIO_DATA</a> that contains NULL-terminated UTF-8 OID strings that represent the algorithms supported by the device.

-`NumberOfAlgorithms`

-Specifies the number of algorithms in the data block.

 `PayloadSize`

 Specifies the total size of the payload, which includes the fixed length structure and any variable data at the end.